jahuth/convis/README.md

 If the input is larger than the available memory on the device, the input has to be chunked up into smaller pieces.
-The `N` and `M` classes make this process easier by managing states, splitting input and combining outputs.
+The `Layer` and `Model` classes make this process easier by managing states, splitting input and combining outputs.

 ## Automatic Differentiation and Optimization